Graduate and Professional Student Grievance and Appeal Procedures

 - Any committee member who has a potential conflict of interest, or who holds a bias or preconceived notion as to the facts of the case and has formed an opinion about them, or who may hold ill will toward the grieving student or the party alleged to have given cause for the grievance, must disclose to the chair the nature of such feelings, bias, or potential conflict.
 He or she must be excused from participation upon request by such member, or at the discretion of the chair, and replaced by the chair with a substitute committee member of comparable station to the extent possible under the circumstances.
 The names of the Grievance Committee members will be reviewed in advance of the committee meeting with the student, who can confirm that he/she is not aware of any bias against him/her on the part of any of the committee members.

-- The vice provost for graduate programs or other individual designated by the provost will serve as chair (nonvoting except in case of tie due to absent members)
+- The vice provost or other individual designated by the provost will serve as chair (nonvoting except in case of tie due to absent members)

 - An academic dean (not from school or college involved)

-- Two graduate students not from the grieving student’s department
+- Two graduate or professional students not from the grieving student’s department

 - For any grievance concerning alleged discrimination or harassment, the director of human resources shall serve on the Grievance Committee.

-- All members (except the vice provost for graduate programs or designee, who is nonvoting) have equal vote, and there shall be no alternates or substitutes unless one member must disqualify him/herself due to conflict of interest.
+- All members (except the chair, who is nonvoting) have equal vote, and there shall be no alternates or substitutes unless one member must disqualify him/herself due to conflict of interest.

 - Meeting Time: